-- A Power Reset is equivalent to simply powering the unit off and on. - A Factory Reset powers the unit off and on, and returns the decoder to the same settings it originally had when shipped from Haivision, including the factory default IP address, subnet, and gateway.
+- System Reset: In some cases, if your decoder is experiencing a problem, resetting the system can return the decoder to normal operation. - Factory Reset: If the problem remains after performing a reset, it may help to restore the decoder to its factory default settings.
+A factory reset returns the decoder to the same settings it originally had when shipped from Haivision, including the factory default IP address, subnet, and gateway.

 After a Factory reset, only the firmware revision, serial number, and MAC address are preserved.
-All other data is deleted (including saved configurations, modified passwords, and decoding settings), and all settings are returned to their factory preset conditions (including the IP address).
+All other data is deleted (including saved presets, added user accounts, modified passwords, and decoding settings).
+All settings are returned to their factory preset conditions (including the IP address).